 - Plastic surgery: Preferred for facial closures due to excellent short-term cosmesis

-- Orthopedics: Often combined with deep sutures; waterproof barrier may reduce infection risk
+- Orthopedics: Often combined with deep sutures; a waterproof barrier may reduce infection risk

 - Pediatrics: Eliminates needle anxiety but requires parent education to prevent picking